khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Android-Shell-Command-Reference.md

 Every shell has a few built-in commands.
 Some common built-in commands are:

-- echo -- prints text and also current
+- echo -- prints text to stdout.
 - set -- sets shell variables
 - export -- makes shell variables available to command-line programs
 - cd -- change the current directory.